mpix32/PDFMerge/README.md

 - Uses tcpdf 6.2.12 by Nicola Asuni
 - Uses patched tcpdi_parser 1.0 by Paul Nicholls with own TCPdiParserException
 - Uses TCPDI 1.0 by Paul Nicholls with FPDF_TPL extension 1.2.3 by Setasign
+- Update each tcpdi by mpix for PHP 7.2

 ## PHP 5 Compatible